-When the fair value differs from the initial recognition cost value, the Group recognizes the difference as follows:Based on the aforementioned, three categories of Financial Assets are distinguished:
+When the fair value differs from the initial recognition cost value, the Group recognizes the difference as follows:

-- When the fair value is consistent with the market value of the financial asset or liability or is based on a valuation technique that uses only market values, the difference is recognized as profit or loss, as appropriate.

-- In other cases, the difference is deferred and the recognition over time of the gain or loss is determined individually.
+- When the fair value is consistent with the market value of the financial asset or liability or is based on a valuation technique that uses only market values, the difference is recognized as profit or loss, as appropriate. - In other cases, the difference is deferred and the recognition over time of the gain or loss is determined individually.
 It is amortized throughout the life of the instrument until the fair value can be measured based on market values.